 - construct, alter, reconstruct or otherwise improve the kennels, fences or other buildings used to house or contain the dog

-- take such action as the Officer deems necessary to minimise or remove the likelihood of nuisance, hazard or injury to health, property or safety.
+- take such action as the authorised officer deems necessary to minimise or remove the likelihood of nuisance, hazard or injury to health, property or safety.

-3.4.1 The Council may, by publicly notified resolution, declare any additional public place to be one of the following classifications and may impose prohibitions and restrictions in respect of that area:
+5.4.1 The Council may, by publicly notified resolution, declare any public place to be one of the following classifications and may impose prohibitions and restrictions in respect of that area:

-3.4.3 Dogs are permitted to enter any cemetery controlled by Council, provided that:
+5.4.3 Dogs are permitted to enter any cemetery controlled by the Council, provided that:

-- This Part of the Bylaw is complied with; and
+- this part of the bylaw is complied with

-- No dog is permitted to enter any cemetery controlled by Council unless it is under the control of its owner and on-leash at all times.
+- the dog is under the control of its owner and on-leash at all times.

 This clause is made pursuant to the Burial and Cremation Act 1964.